Yahya-96/MyDevops/Linux/OverTheWire Bandit Game level 0& Level 0-1.md

-# OverTheWire Bandit - Level 0 & 0-1
+# OverTheWire Bandit Game - Level 0 & 0-1

 ## The Objective :
 The task is to find the password in order to progress to the next level.
 I am told the password for the next level is stored in a file called `readme` located in the home directory.